itsamoreh/block-theme-starter/README.md

     properties at the same time.
 See the
     [abstracts README](./assets/css/abstracts/README.md) for details.

-3. Add core block styles and block variations
+3. Add core Block Styles and Block Variations

     Add styles and/or variations for core blocks like the button block so that the options available in editor match the design.
 For more information check